 Jesus Models 2 Ways You Can Find Balance in the Christian Life

-The life of Jesus revealed a number practical ways to pursue balance in the Christian life.
+The life of Jesus revealed a number of practical ways to pursue balance in the Christian life.
 Everything the Father expected of Jesus He completed.
 Everything.
 Look at His words:

 I have brought you glory on earth by completing the work you gave me to do. —John 17:4